-The collapse of the informal coordination efforts which at that time only involved five cases and only two sets of plaintiffs' firms confirms that coordination across the now 34 Gardasil cases pending in 25 different district courts, involving at least eight different plaintiffs' law firms, is not feasible and centralization is needed to ensure the just, efficient handling of the Subject Actions.
+Although great efforts were made to informally coordinate these cases, these efforts were unsuccessful.
+The inability of counsel to informally coordinate five cases with only two sets of plaintiffs' firms confirms that coordination across the now 34 Gardasil cases pending in 26 different district courts, involving at least eight different plaintiffs' law firms, is not feasible and centralization is needed to ensure the just, efficient handling of these cases.